 Baroque frames are not only suitable for luxurious and opulent interiors, but also for modern interior design trends such as the reinterpretation of Art Deco.

-Even some mix of styles or desired style of style can be done wonderfully with such a frame.
+Even some style mixes or deliberate style breaks can be wonderfully accomplished with such a frame.

 Oval frame